-- To calculate actual tare, a minimum of 5% of the bales, subject to a minimum of five bales of each type of tare composed in any one lot or mark must be checked. - Actual tare is established by ascertaining the average weight of the wrapping, bands, ropes or wires from each type of the different tares comprising the lot or mark and multiplying the average weight of each type of tare by the total number of bales in the shipment. - 3 Repaired bales must be tared separately.
+- To establish actual tare, a minimum of 3% of the bales, subject to a minimum of five bales of each type of tare of each invoice, must be determined. - Actual tare is established by ascertaining the average weight of the wrapping, bands, ropes or wires from each type of the different tares comprising the lot or mark and multiplying the average weight of each type of tare by the total number of bales of that type of tare in the shipment. - 3 Repaired bales must be tared separately.